Land mines in the Falkland Islands

-Approximately 30,000 land mines were laid in the British overseas territory of the Falkland Islands by Argentinian forces following their 1982 invasion.
+There were approximately 30,000 land mines laid in the British overseas territory of the Falkland Islands by Argentinian forces following their 1982 invasion.
 Some of the mines were cleared immediately following the successful British operation to retake the islands, but following a series of accidents, demining operations ceased.
-In the following years the mine fields were fenced off and, with human access limited, became havens for Falklands flora and the native penguin population.
+In the following years the minefields were fenced off and, with human access limited, became havens for Falklands flora and the native penguin population.
 The British government ratified the Ottawa Treaty in 1998 that required the removal of all mines within its territory.
 Demining operations, which had to be carried out by hand due to the climate and local condition, restarted in 2009.
 The last mines were cleared in November 2020.

 Background

 Argentinian forces invaded the Falkland Islands, a British overseas territory located in the South Atlantic, in April 1982.
 British forces retook the islands by 14 June in the Falklands War.
-One of the first actions taken by the Argentinians after the invasion was to lay mine fields to assist in the defence of the islands.
-Despite rumours that land mines were scattered randomly by helicopter, the majority of the mine fields seem to have been laid in a professional manner and the locations of individual mines recorded.
-Approximately 30,000 land mines – of which there were at least 20,000 anti-personnel mines and 5,000 anti-tank devices – were laid in 146 separate mine fields.
-The mine fields were focused around Stanley and Goose Green on East Falkland and Port Howard and Fox Bay on West Falkland.
+One of the first actions taken by the Argentinians after the invasion was to lay minefields to assist in the defence of the islands.
+Despite rumours that land mines were scattered randomly by helicopter, the majority of the minefields seem to have been laid in a professional manner and the locations of individual mines recorded.
+Approximately 30,000 land mines – of which there were at least 20,000 anti-personnel mines and 5,000 anti-tank devices – were laid in 146 separate minefields.
+The minefields were focused around Stanley and Goose Green on East Falkland, and Port Howard and Fox Bay on West Falkland.

 The United Nations declares that nine different land mines were laid on the Falkland Islands.
 The anti-tank mines were the Israeli No. 6; the Italian SB-81; the Argentinian FMK-3; the Spanish C-3-A/B and the American M1A1.
 The anti-personnel mines were the Israeli No. 4; the Italian SB-33; the Argentinian FMK-1 and the Spanish P-4-B. The SB-33 mine has been described as particularly widespread.
 During demining work a tenth type of land mine was recovered, this was an Argentinean-manufactured copy of the M1A1.

 One of the most heavily mined areas was Surf Beach, located just to the north of the capital Stanley, where 1,000 mines were laid just to the rear of the beach.
 Much of Stanley Common, a public access area, was also mined and remained out of use for many years.
 One abandoned building, located near the Murrell Peninsula minefield, was suspected of being booby-trapped and fenced off.
 During the demining operation at least six improvised booby traps were recovered, consisting of tripwires connected to TNT charges.